livioso/md5-rainbowtable-generator/README.md

 ### MD5 Rainbow Table Generator

-A very simple rainbow table generator for password up to 7 characters.
+A very simple rainbow table generator.

 #### What is a Rainbow Table?